The self-paced course for school-based OT practitioners covering everything from RTI and evaluations to student graduation

 Is the A-Z School-Based OT Course for me?

-More experienced therapists may appreciate hearing how Jayson provides RTI services in general and special education classes as a means to help more students in an effective manner.
+More experienced therapists may appreciate hearing how RTI services may be implemented in general and special education classes as a means to help more students in an effective manner.

 What is the cost to me?